neurolib-dev/neurolib/README.md

 ```

 # Usage
 Example [IPython Notebooks](examples/) on how to use the library can be found in the `./examples/` directory, don't forget to check them out!
-A basic overview of the functionality that `neurolib` provides is given here.
+A basic overview of the functionality that `neurolib` provides is also given here.

 ## Single node

-A detailed example is available as a [IPython Notebook](examples/example-0-aln-minimal.ipynb).
+This example is available in detail as a [IPython Notebook](examples/example-0-aln-minimal.ipynb).

 To create a single `aln` model with the default parameters, simply run